mehdiayad/Laravel6-WS/README.md

 - install MAMP
 - Open MAMP application
+- you should see MAMP home page on http://localhost:8888/
 - Go to webstart page -> tools -> phpMyAdmin
 - create a database name 'laravel'